modules-guide/site/stakeholders.md

 ### 3. who are the stakeholders?

-**The needs of the following groups of people form the goals that any proposed solution for integrating ES modules must fulfill.**
+**The needs of the following groups of people establish the goals that any proposed solution for integrating ES modules must fulfill.**

 **JavaScript Users:** This includes anyone who reads or writes JS for fun or profit, including Node.js users, frontend developers, and developers who